jedster1111/polling-app/README.md

 Response Code: `200`
 Description: Succesfully deleted poll
-JSON: N/A
+Returns: N/A

 Response Code: `400`
 Description: Failed to delete poll, maybe the poll with that id doesn't exist
-JSON: N/A
+Returns: N/A

 Response Code: `401`
 Description: Unauthorized, either you are trying to delete a poll you didn't create, or JWT is invalid.
-JSON: N/A
+Returns: N/A

 ---